Hordeum jubatum: Ecological impact

+Diseases

 Foxtail barley is also host to a number of viruses, and because it harbours wheat rust and blackstem rust, can indirectly affect the development of field crops.
+Holtz et al., 2013 find H. jubatum is also host to Puccinia striiformis f. sp. tritici (Pst) and Puccinia striiformis f. sp. hordei (Psh).

 Since foxtail barley accumulates high amounts of salt in its leaves and roots, it has the potential of reducing soil salinity.
 Given foxtail barley's ability to withstand saline soils, it has been identified as having potential for the revegetation of saline mine spoils to reduce erosion.
 It has also been recommended as a species suitable for wildlife habitat rehabilitation on disturbed lands, but given its other less desirable traits, other natural grass species would be more beneficial.

 Ethnobotanical uses

 Foxtail barley has been recorded as having varied uses among Native North American societies.
 The Chippewa and Potawatomi used the root as medicine; the Kawaiisu pounded and ate the seeds dry, or used the plant as a tool to rub the skin off yucca stalks.
 Jacques Rousseau noted Iroquois children placing the dried seed heads in the sleeves of others as a prank.
 The Ramah Navajo considered the plant poisonous and avoided it.